virtualagc/virtualagc/DrawingTree/README.txt

 *************************************************************
-NOTE: The stuff in this folder is in the very early stages of development, so don't expect it to do anything as of yet!
-The descriptions below relate to my gameplan for what I hope it to do eventually.
+NOTE: The work in this folder has now been completed, but it's unclear if I ever updated this documentation (which I wrote during the implementation process) to reflect 100% how it ended up working.
+I sure hope I did!
 *************************************************************

 This folder contains files that allow building a drawing tree.